KahaanGandhi/Cha1-MCMC/README.md

 ### Step 4: Refining the Fit

-- After the initial run, set `template_run` to `False` to load posteriors from the previous run as priors
+- After the initial run, set `template_run` to `False` to load posteriors from the previous run as priors.
 - Rerun the script to refine the fit:
 ```bash
 python inference.py
 ```
-- If desired, you can redo the template run, which will overwrite the previous template run results.
+- You can redo the template run if needed; this will overwrite the previous results.
+- Once satisfied, set `prior_path` to the saved location to use it for future non-template runs.
+You can keep multiple template runs, so check that `prior_path` points to the correct chain for each case.

 If you have any questions or feedback, feel free to reach out via email at [kahaan@gmail.com](mailto:kahaan@gmail.com).
 A BibTeX citation will be included alongside a forthcoming publication; please cite the software if you found it helpful with your work.